danieltt/pktgen/README.md

 > eth-affinity

-to start the receiver, you need to be root sudo su
+to start the receiver, you need to be root

+> sudo su

 > echo rx eth1 > /proc/net/pktgen/pgrx

-options for the receiver:
+Some options for the receiver:

 * rx [device] to enable the receiver part for a specific device.
 If it is wrong, all the devices are used. (all versions)
 * rx_reset: to reset the counters